5 Simple Rules for a Great Graduation Party

 Rule #2: Keep the occasion in perspective.

 Your child did not win the Nobel Peace Prize.
 Your child did what she was expected to do: graduate from high school.
 It's an occasion worth celebrating, of course, but not worth going into debt for if you really can't afford it.
-You can celebrate without hiring a DJ, renting a limousine or hiring a caterer.
-Balloons, banners and your favorite playlist work fine (not to mention all those high school mementos—see Rule #5).
-A friend of mine recently gave her graduating senior this advice: Save it for the wedding reception.
+Balloons, banners and your favorite playlist will work (not to mention all those high school mementos—see Rule #5).
+A friend of mine recently gave her graduating senior this advice: Save the grandiose details for the wedding reception.

 Rule #3: Don’t worry about the space you have (or lack thereof).